 - 3 tablespoons (42 g) unsalted butter melted

 - 1 large egg room temperature

-- Adjust oven to rack to middle position and heat oven to 350oF.
+- Adjust oven to rack to middle position and heat oven to 350°F (177°C).
 Grease 8 1/2 by 4 1/2 inch loaf pan, then sprinkle 1/4 cup parmesan evenly in the bottom of the pan.

-- Whisk flour, baking powder, salt, and pepper together in large bowl.
+- Whisk flour, baking powder, salt, pepper, and garlic powder together in large bowl.

 - Stir in cheddar, breaking up clumps until cheese is coated with flour.